Do You Need an Analog Comparator in Your Embedded System?

 An analog comparator is basically a 1-bit analog-to-digital converter.
 Once the voltage input into the comparator exceeds some threshold, the device will shift states between its low and high voltage values.
 An analog comparator can be an inverting or non-inverting device.
 On a non-inverting device, the rising edge of the input signal will trigger the comparator output to switch from its low to high voltage output states, and vice versa on the falling edge.
 The behavior is reversed for an inverting comparator.

-In an op-amp analog comparator circuit, positive feedback is normally used to ensure the output saturates once the input voltage switches above the external reference voltage.
+In an op-amp analog comparator circuit, positive feedback is normally used to ensure the output saturates once the input voltage switches above an external reference voltage.
 In other words, the op-amp will swing rail-to-rail on the rising or falling edges of the input signal.
-This is a simple way to create a 2-state output that saturates at two voltage levels while also provided some immunity to low-level noise.
+This is a simple way to create a 2-state output that saturates at two voltage levels (often logic levels) while also providing some immunity to noise.

 Analog comparator output voltage with and without hysteresis.

-In order to provide low-level noise immunity, analog comparator circuits can have some hysteresis, and the noise margin will depend on the size of the hysteresis window.
+In order to provide some level of noise immunity, analog comparator circuits can have some hysteresis, and the noise margin will depend on the size of the hysteresis window.
 The effect of hysteresis on switching due to an input triangle wave is shown above.
 If the input signal had some variation or noise, any variation within the hysteresis window will not cause switching.
-In an ADC with multiple bits of resolution, this would not be the case; the smaller voltage difference between quantization levels keeps

-An analog comparator integrated directly into your MCU provides a number of advantages over other methods for integrating a comparator for an analog interface with your MCU.
+An analog comparator integrated directly into your MCU or mixed-signal processor provides a number of advantages over using a discrete analog comparator IC.

 • Simplified switching.
 If you just need to detect the difference between 2 voltage states, an integrated analog comparator is a better option than using an external op-amp circuit and an ADC channel.
 You won’t need to program some numerical threshold and conversion into your firmware to estimate when the input voltage is truly saturated.